edgar-carrillo/edgar-carrillo/README.md

 DOM manipulation in the Foundations course of The Odin Project.
 I am also taking computer science courses at a community college, one such class being C++ fundamentals.

+## 🏗️  Current Projects
+### project-rps-advanced
+A Rock, Paper, Scissors game the user plays with buttons on a webpage.

+### google-homepage-ver2
+A google homepage clone

 ## 🌱 Currently Learning
-Incorporating information to my Javascript Knowledge and event listeners
+Incorporating information to my Javascript Knowledge and event listeners.

 ## 💬 Ask me about
 HTML, CSS, JS, C++